carlsmith/htme/README.md

    The engine attributes use common defaults, so you will only typically edit a handful of them.

-   Engine instances are (much like elements) containers for state, that use HTML syntax to represent their current state when rendered (which is always a complete HTML document).
+   Engine instances are (much like elements) containers for state that use HTML syntax to represent their current state when rendered (which is always a complete HTML document).